Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Best career alternative: Course creator

-You can avoid the large crowds and a lot of time alone (while making money) creating online courses.
+You can avoid the large crowds and have a lot of time alone (while making money) creating online courses.

-Income potential: varies; however, this Math teacher has earned millions in passive income from the courses he created.
+Income potential: varies; however, this math teacher has earned millions in passive income from the courses he created.

 3. Remote Salesperson